 JinJur, a beautiful 11-year-old Shepherd mix, is an energetic dog with personality to spare.
 Ever eager and curious, JinJur will lead you on many adventures.
 She loves adults and rides well in the car.
 She will be fine sharing her home with a friendly dog if she is properly introduced.
 JinJur is a dog with character, loyalty, and a sense of fun and adventure.
 If you would like to know more about adding JinJur to your loving home, please contact the Sanctuary.

 JinJur was on WKYC Sunday morning news in September.
 Click to see JinJur's segment.
 JinJur on TV

 Update: JinJur has been with her Sanctuary foster family for well over two years now.
 She is a difficult placement because she needs to be an only dog in an adult home and because she has serious allergies that respond only to a very expensive medication.
-Because it would be unfair to ask her to adjust to a new home at her age and after the length of time she has spent in her foster home, she will stay for life as part of our Forever Foster program.
+It would be unfair to ask her to adjust to a new home at her age and after the length of time she has spent in her foster home, so she will stay for life as part of our Forever Foster program.
 You can help us meet JinJur's medical costs by sponsoring her or by making a one time donation for her.
 Photo on the right courtesy of Portraits by Martha

 Archie is a great old Boxer approximately 10 years old.
 He has personality plus and seeks out the company of people and other dogs.
 He came to us from a rural central Ohio shelter where he had received no interest.
 Unfortunately, Archie seems to have some health problems; his initial blood panel showed elevated liver and kidney enzymes.
 We are awaiting the results of a monthly follow-up exam and blood test to try to pinpoint his problems and his prognosis.
 Our vet has ruled out leptospirosis, which was a possibility.
 If Archie is healthy enough, he will be available for adoption.
 If not, he will enter our hospice program and become one of our Forever Foster dogs.